Probing Qubit Noise with a Channel-Resolved Post-Markovian Master Equation: Experiment Setup

 \section{Experiment Setup}

-In this section, we describe our experimental setup and results for probing the non-Markovianity of the noise process introduced in the previous section.
-We select a four-qubit subsystem on an IBM superconducting processor, designating one “main” qubit whose dynamics we monitor, and three spectator qubits that serve as a controlled environment.
-By initializing all three spectators in the same state, we isolate and study their collective effect on the main qubit’s evolution.
+In this section, we describe the experimental setup used to probe the non-Markovian noise processes introduced above.
+We select a four-qubit subsystem on an IBM superconducting processor, consisting of one ``main'' qubit whose reduced dynamics we monitor and three neighboring spectator qubits that act as an engineered local environment.
+The selected connectivity is shown in \cref{fig:connectivity}.
+By initializing the spectator qubits in prescribed product states, we probe how spectator-induced correlations affect the evolution of the main qubit.
+A schematic of the tomography workflow is shown in \cref{fig:setup}.